 What is Lemonade insurance?

-With plans starting at just $5 a month, Lemonade insurance is making insurance coverage affordable and accessible for every renter and homeowner.
+With plans starting at just $5 a month, Lemonade insurance is making insurance coverage affordable and accessible for nearly every renter and homeowner.
 The high-tech business model uses a mobile app and artificial intelligence to help you build your plan, file claims and get paid fast.
 Unlike traditional insurance companies that can take months to pay your claim, Lemonade can pay you in as little as three minutes.